Skip to the main content.

 Buenos Aires, Japanese Gardens

 Argentina may not be the cheapest country in South America.
-Still, for those that receive in USD and Euro, you can live lavishly for a fraction of what it would cost you in your home country.
+Still, for those who receive in USD and Euro, you can live lavishly for a fraction of what it would cost you in your home country.
 Depending on your lifestyle and where you live, you may live comfortably without spending much money on food, transportation, or rent.

 Argentines are typically polite and welcoming to outsiders, so you will have no trouble establishing new acquaintances there.
 They are well-known for being spontaneous, loving, and affectionate.